pauldambra/pauldambra.github.io/_posts/2013-03-20-automagical-search-ux.md

 * If you're using the app you are already familiar with the "things"
 * You've clicked "Find Things" and so you're expecting, as a minimum, to type something into a box (to tell the app what things you want to find)
-* You're a busy mofo and [you don't want to have to think](http://www.amazon.co.uk/Dont-Make-Me-Think-Usability/dp/0321344758)
+* You're a busy person and [you don't want to have to think](http://www.amazon.co.uk/Dont-Make-Me-Think-Usability/dp/0321344758)

 <!--more-->